hmc-cs111-spring2023/language-design/README.md

   - cite as: [Stefik _et al._, 2011]
   - Raises the question: Is Perl's syntax design any better than a randomly designed syntax?
-- [_C is Manly, Python is for “n00bs”: How False Stereotypes Turn Into Technical "Truths"_][languagestereotypes] by Jean Yang & Ari Rabkin
-  - cite as: [Yang and Rabkin, 2015]

 _\*These papers belong to the Association for Computing Machinery's digital library.
 You should be able to access them from any computer on the Claremont